SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 1. Open `SensorTest/webapp/view/Sensors.view.xml`.

-2. Add the `color` attribute to the `sap.ui.core.Icon` definition and assign the binding information with the formatter function to this attribute.
+2. Add the `color` property to the `sap.ui.core.Icon` definition, bind the `color` property to path `sensors>temperature/value` and assign the formatter function to the binding.

 ***SensorTest/webapp/view/Sensors.view.xml***